West Indian manatee: Communication

+Hearing

+Despite their size, manatees have a broad hearing range, measured between 0.25 and 90.5 kHz, with peak sensitivity from 8 to 32 kHz.
+This range is adapted to their coastal habitat, but their hearing is easily masked by ambient biological noise, such as that from snapping shrimp.
+The audiogram of the manatee depicts that in many coastal areas manatee hearing is limited by background noise.

 Diet

 Manatees are obligate herbivores that feed on over 60 species of aquatic plants in both fresh and salt water.
 Seagrass is a staple of the manatee diet, particularly in coastal areas.
-In addition, when the tide is high enough, they will also feed on grasses and leaves.
+In addition, when the tide is high enough, they will also feed on grasses, roots and leaves (including those of mangroves), as well as algae.
 Manatees typically graze for five or more hours per day, consuming anywhere from 4% to 10% of their body weight in wet vegetation per day, though the exact amount depends on their body size and activity level.
 Because manatees feed on abrasive plants, their molars are often worn down and are replaced many times throughout their lives, thus earning the nickname "marching molars."
 The molar teeth are similar in shape, but of varying sizes.
 Manatees do not have incisors; these have been replaced by horny gingival plates.
+Some individuals may also inadvertently eat invertebrates (such as small aquatic insects and crustaceans) and will eat fish both in captivity and in the wild.

 Manatees are nonruminants with an enlarged hindgut.
 Unlike other hindgut fermenters, such as the horse, manatees efficiently extract nutrients, particularly cellulose, from the aquatic plants in their diet.
 Manatees have a large gastrointestinal tract with contents measuring about 23% of its total body mass.
 In addition, the passage rate of food is very long (about seven days).
 This slow process increases the digestibility of their diet.
 It is suggested that chronic fermentation may also provide additional heat and is correlated with their low metabolic rate.